13197963/13197963.github.io/learnJournal.md

 These different types of capital all play into the development of an "engineering identity", falling under the umbrella of "navigating the formal and informal pathways into the profession", as described in Schell, W. & Hughes, B. 2017.
 This does however show that while the different types of capital are important to an engineer's career, especially in terms of finding employment, they are not the be all and end all of an engineer's personal development.
 An engineer should aim to be continually developing not just their capital, but their engineering identity as a whole, whether that be from learning new things, learning about opportunities within the field, or by gaining recognition from their peers.

+Schell, W. & Hughes, B. 2017, 'An Approach to Understand the Role of Identity in Engineering Leadership'.
+2017 American Society for Engineering Education Annual Conference and Exposition

 ### Entry 2 - Careers Fair